jlaumonier/mlsurvey/doc/projectmanagement.md

 * A is Architecture

 ## TODO
-* B : Visualisation : No results found when a tuple parameter is searched
 * A : Change Dataset.generate() to return more than x and y (column, chunk...)
 * F : Use the column names in all the processes (sl, fairness, visualization)
 * F : Change config format to introduction definition section for non compact format